Azure-Samples/durable-functions-producer-consumer/README.md

 * 1 Azure Function app with the Consumer Function code
   * Application settings set to the connection strings of the Service Bus, Event Hub, and Azure Storage

+> Note: The deployment script sets up an initial deploy from GitHub to the created Function Apps.
+If you wish to change any behavior of this sample, you will need to manually publish your changes _after_ first deploying the sample.
+Additionally, any subsequent executions of `deploy.ps1` will reset the code to the state of `master` in this repo.

 Upon successful deployment you'll be given the HTTP POST URLs for each of the Producer endpoints.
 Using the sample payloads earlier in this Readme, you'll get a response like:
 ```json
 {